 Should you disagree with any decision made on your claim for Funeral Benefit and have evidence as to why the decision should be overturned, you can appeal in writing to the nearest Local Office within 21 days of the date you were notified of the decision.
-Appeals are heard and decided by a panel of three independent practitioners.
+Appeals are heard and decided by a panel of three independent practitioners that make up the Appeal Tribunal.